Brevibacterium Linens (BL 404)

 Additional information when using a washed rind bacterium

-• Many Corineform bacteria are acid sensitive but BL404 tolerates low acid levels
+• Many Corynebacterium are acid sensitive but this brevi tolerates (not loves) low acid levels

-• When using Brevibacterium linens, the use of either Staphylococcus Xylosus (SX 34) and/or yeasts such as Geotrichum Candidum (several types are available) or Kluyveromyces lactis (KL), will help neutralise the acid in or on the cheese.
+• Therefore, when using Brevibacterium linens, the use a Staphylococcus Xylosus (SX 34) and at least one of the yeasts (several types are available) such as Geotrichum Candidum or Kluyveromyces lactis (KL), to help neutralise the acid in or on the cheese.

-• Corineform bacteria are mesophilic and grow best at 20°C - 30o C but will grow slower at temperatures below 10oC, which is the temperature the cheese is kept at for washing.
+• Corynebacterium are mesophilic and grow best at 20°C - 30o C but will grow slower at temperatures below 10oC, which is the temperature the cheese is kept at for washing.

 • Lots of fresh air accelerates the development of colour and aroma by these bacteria.